Jared-Glenn/Chained-Mesa/README.md

 - Each leg of the track you unlock pays a portion of your ledger, but being called back charges you, instead.
 - Could tie back to the Ledger for duskmotts.
 - Making the universe owe you a favor.
+- Maybe have two ledgers - one for Ryan and one for the Universe.

 Main Character: